patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 Since _Absolute FreeBSD_ doesn't cover graphical user interfaces, I have to resort to the handbook.
-In [Chapter 5.3](https://www.freebsd.org/doc/handbook/x-install.html) it says, that the easiest way to setup the X Window System would be by installing the `xorg` package.
-Since I prefer a minimalistic setup, I opt for the `x11/xorg-minimal`
+In [Chapter 5.3](https://www.freebsd.org/doc/handbook/x-install.html) it says that the easiest way to setup the X Window System is to install the `xorg` package.
+Since I prefer a minimalistic setup, I opt for the `x11/xorg-minimal` package instead:
-package:

     # pkg install x11/xorg-minimal

-Which depends on Python 3.7, Perl 5, and Wayland, among others, and weighs roughly 1 GB, which is not exactly minimalistic, in my opinion.
+This package depends on Python 3.7, Perl 5, and Wayland, among others, and weighs roughly 1 GB, which is not exactly minimalistic in my opinion.
 On the other hand, it is notable that the base setup works without Perl or Python.
+(Which _is_ minimalistic.)

 ## Compiling `dwm`